Compact Binary Systems Waveform Generation with Generative Pre-trained Transformer: Results and discussion

-where $t_c$ represents time-shifted and we set $S_n(f)=1$.
-Overall, in the context of extrapolation tasks targeting MBHB, GB, and EMRIs signals, CBS-GPT has demonstrated remarkable efficacy, with over 50\% of the overlaps exceeding 0.99.
-These results illustrate CBS-GPT's capability to learn from instrumentally responsive gravitational waveforms.
-Figure \ref{fig:allType_overlap} demonstrates the prediction performance of each waveform under varying parameter conditions.
-This demonstrates that the CBS-GPT model can learn waveform characteristics with a wide variety of parameters.
+Overall, in the context of 20:1 extrapolation tasks targeting MBHB, GB, and EMRIs signals, CBS-GPT has demonstrated remarkable efficacy, with over 50\% of the overlaps exceeding 0.99.
+Figure \ref{fig:mbhb_overlap} and \ref{fig:CGW_overlap} showcase the prediction performance of each waveform under varying parameter conditions, revealing that the CBS-GPT model can learn waveform features with a wide range of parameters.
+Figure \ref{fig:showcase} and \ref{fig:interprete} demonstrate the generalization and potent interpretability of CBS-GPT.

-\subsubsection{Results of MBHB}
+\subsection{Results of MBHB}

-During inference, as described in Section~\ref{subsec:tni} ,a consistent input-to-prediction length ratio of 20:1 is applied.
-The distribution of overlap and examples of predicted waveforms are shown in Figure \ref{fig:mbhb_overlap} and Figure \ref{fig:subfig_mbhb}, with mean and median overlap of 0.981 and 0.992, respectively.
-In particular, because of the short merge-ringdown phase, a smaller time range is shown on the left sub-figure in Figure \ref{fig:subfig_mbhb}.
-The overlap results reveal that CBS-GPT can forecast the waveform of the merge-ringdown phase based on the inspiral phase characteristics.
-CBS-GPT exhibits optimal inference performance when considering a total mass of approximately $10^{6.5}M_{\odot}$ as shown in Figure \ref{fig:mbhb_overlap}.
-Our observations reveal a notable pattern: CBS-GPT is similar to the gravitational wave detector that has its sensitive frequency band, as the MBHB waveform frequency is directly linked to the total mass of MBHB.
-This phenomenon has also been observed in other signal sources.

-In particular, the CBS-GPT model is sensitive to total mass, mass ratio, and spin parameters.
-Here we use the effective spin parameter $\chi_{\text{eff}} $ to represent the spin parameter \cite{barack_black_2019}:
+The results of MBHB overlap are shown in Table \ref{tab:overlap_MBHB}.
+The CBS-GPT model is sensitive to total mass, mass ratio, and spin parameters.
+Here we use $\chi_{\text{eff}} $ to represent the spin parameter \cite{barack_black_2019}:

-The overlap is higher in low total mass and high effective spin $\chi_{\text{eff}} $ area as shown in Figure \ref{fig:mbhb_overlap}.
-As the total mass decreases, the frequency of its waveform gradually increases.
-Since the TDI 2.0 transfer functions in the high-frequency part is more complex\cite{larson_sensitivity_2000, babak_lisa_2021}, the waveform is also more complex.
-Consequently, the model's performance experiences a slight decrease.
-Nevertheless, as depicted in the left panel of Figure \ref{fig:subfig_mbhb}, CBS-GPT demonstrates the ability to learn the predominant features of the waveform, even in the presence of a complex waveform.
-While at lower frequencies (or higher total mass), the accumulation period of the input waveform is constrained.
-Comparing low and high-mass situations to those involving intermediate masses, the performance of mid-frequency band prediction is the best.
-Moreover, even in these less ideal circumstances, CBS-GPT still can successfully recover a significant portion of the signals.